John Frusciante: 2019–present: third tenure with the Chili Peppers

 On December 15, 2019, the Red Hot Chili Peppers announced that Frusciante had rejoined, replacing Klinghoffer.
-They had been working a new album with Klinghoffer, but had made little progress.
+They had been working on a new album with Klinghoffer, but had made little progress.
 Frusciante said: "Flea had put the idea [of rejoining] in my head and I was sitting there with the guitar thinking that I hadn't written any rock music in so long.
 Could I still do that?"
 His approach towards the Red Hot Chili Peppers and how he perceived himself within it had also changed from his last tenure with the band: "If I just try to let them be themselves, rather than making my own visions the center of everything.
 It felt like if somehow any of us died leaving it the way it was, it would be terrible."
 In an interview, Klinghoffer said there was no animosity around his exit: "It's absolutely John's place to be in that band ...
 I'm happy that he's back with them."
 Flea said that "artistically, in terms of being able to speak the same [musical] language, it was easier working with John".

 On February 8, 2020, Frusciante performed with the Chili Peppers for the first time in 13 years at a memorial service held by the Tony Hawk Foundation for late film producer Andrew Burkle, son of billionaire Ronald Burkle.
 Frusciante said he had found it exciting to play guitar again after having focused on electronic music in his solo work for several years.
 Unlimited Love, the Red Hot Chili Peppers' twelfth studio album and their first with Frusciante in sixteen years, was released on April 1, 2022.
 On June 4, the Red Hot Chili Peppers began an international stadium tour.
 On October 14, 2022, the Chili Peppers released their thirteenth studio album, Return of the Dream Canteen, which was recorded during the same sessions as Unlimited Love.